RocketRider/GreenForce-Player/ReadmeEN.txt

 - Automatic update function
 - Import different playlist formats

-- Supported languages are English, German, Turkish, Nederlands, Spanish and French for now (suggestions for improvements and new language translations are welcome)
+- Supported languages are English, German, Turkish, Nederlands, Spanish, French, Greek, Portuguese, Swedish, Italian, Serbian, Bulgarian, Russian and Persian for now (suggestions for improvements and new language translations are welcome)
 - Playlists (with support for import, export, tags)
 - Aspect ratio (1:1, 4:3, 5:4, 16:9, 16:10, 21:9)
 - Play small files from memory (cache function) to reduce the hard drive usage.